 Property, plant and equipment are stated at cost, net of accumulated depreciation and amortization.
-Depreciation of plant and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
+Depreciation of property, plant and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
 Estimated useful lives of the respective assets typically range from twenty to forty years for buildings and improvements and from three to twenty years for machinery and equipment.
-Leasehold improvements are amortized based on the underlying lease term, or the asset's estimated useful life, whichever is shorter.
+Leasehold improvements are amortized over the shorter of the underlying lease term or the estimated useful life.